Skip to content

 Overnight in Varanasi.

-Accommodation: Taj Ganges or similar
+Taj Ganges Varanasi_6

-Early morning, take a boat ride at dawn down India’s most sacred river, The Ganges.
-Sun rise at the holy river is a truly tranquil and breath taking sight with pilgrims standing waist-deep in water, praying to the rising Sun.
-See the famous Vishwanath temple with its spires covered with gold, dedicated to Shiva, the presiding deity of the city.
-Return to the hotel for Breakfast
+Early morning, take a boat ride at dawn down India’s most sacred river, the Ganges.
+Sunrise at the holy river is a truly tranquil and breathtaking sight with pilgrims standing waist-deep in water, praying to the rising Sun.
+See the famous Vishwanath Temple with its spires covered with gold, dedicated to Shiva, the presiding deity of the city.
+Return to the hotel for breakfast.

 This morning at your leisure to unwind and pack.
 Later, transfer to airport to board a flight to New Delhi at 1520 Hrs.
 Arrive at 1655 Hrs and meet our representative at the airport as you transfer to the hotel or International airport to board flight back home or onward destinations.